Latin American Studies Program

 - 2.75 GPA or higher

-- Two semesters of college-level Spanish.
-(Messiah College language faculty believe that students should complete at least three semesters of Spanish in order to be culturally sensitive during home stays in Costa Rica).
+- Two semesters of university-level Spanish.
+(Messiah University language faculty believe that students should complete at least three semesters of Spanish in order to be culturally sensitive during home stays in Costa Rica).

 Academic Probation or Low GPA: A student on academic probation or whose GPA drops below 2.75 will be not be eligible to study off-campus.